-At Thrive, we buy advertising around these obstacles by focusing on TV programs that aren’t often recorded on a DVR, like live sports, news, and other programs that have lower DVR rates.
+At Thrive Advertising, we buy advertising around these obstacles by focusing on TV programs that aren’t often recorded on a DVR, like live sports, news, and other programs that have lower DVR rates.

 You might be surprised to know that in 2019, Adults 35+ average 4 hours and 19 minutes of TV daily, and an average of 41 minutes VOD (video on demand) content.
-Also, 69% of Adults 35+’ overall TV viewing is done via cable.
+Also, nearly 70% of Adults 35+’ overall TV viewing is done via cable.

 While many “appointment tv shows” like prime time sitcoms and dramas do find their way to the DVR, many TV shows are watched on a whim without the thought required to set a recording device.
 Those are the programs we focus on when we’re not buying live sports and live news.
 Live sports and live news are rarely recorded because viewers want to see the action live.

 Cord-cutters, for the most part, are young adults.
 Adults 18-29 on a budget, more specifically.
-Budget-conscious adults in their 20s sometimes steer away from cable although not in numbers as high as you’d think.
+Budget-conscious adults in their 20s steer away from cable although not in numbers as high as you’d think.
 The reason that more people aren’t cutting the cord is cable companies are smart.
-They know that if you’re going to spend $80 for high-speed internet to stream Netflix on your Roku, you might not mind paying $20 more for cable TV service so you can watch live sports, live news and day of programming.
-People may hate cable companies but no one thinks they’re dumb.
-They know just how to keep you connected.
-Call to cut your cord and see how fast they whip up a can’t pass up offer to keep you tethered to their services…
+They know that if you’re going to spend $80 for high-speed internet to stream Netflix, YouTube, or HULU on your Roku, you might not mind paying $20 more for cable TV service so you can watch live sports, live news and day of programming without managing multiple content subscriptions.

-So consider the demographic that you’re trying to reach.
+So, rule #1 with Cable TV advertising is to consider the demographic that you’re trying to reach.
 If it’s Adults 18-29, cord-cutting is a factor to consider.
 However, if you’re targeting Adults 35+ with a $100k+ income, they’re just not cutting the cord, or at least not in the numbers you’d think!
-Cable does provide one of the cheapest forms of entertainment.
+Cable provides one of the cheapest forms of entertainment.
 Just consider the cost of taking your kids to a movie at the theater or to a baseball game!
-I’m a mom of 4 so trust me when I tell you that watching a movie at home saves us a small fortune!!
+I’m a mom of 4 so trust me when I tell you that watching a movie at home saves us a small fortune…

 We buy over the top (OTT) advertising on cable networks.
 What’s OTT?
 OTT is video viewed through the web that bypasses traditional cable or linear distribution.
-Services that come “over the top” are typically cost less than the traditional method of delivery.
+Services that come “over the top” typically cost less (at first glance-or if you have free wifi) than the traditional method of delivery.
 OTT can be viewed through connected TVs (CTVs), computers, tablets, and phones.

 OTT advertising can provide access to younger Millennials and Gen Z and while many media companies are selling OTT, Cable companies sell their own version called Premium Digital TV (PDTV) that has some advantages we’ve seen benefit our clients.

-PDTV reaches all cable subscribers regardless of if they are a Comcast subscriber or not, and also reaches the cord cutters who only view content through OTT and PDTV can be geographically zoned in the exact cable zones you’re also running traditional TV ads.
+PDTV reaches all cable subscribers regardless of if they are a Comcast subscriber or not, and also reaches the cord cutters who only view content through OTT and PDTV.
+PDTV can be geographically zoned in the exact cable zones you’re running traditional cable TV ads for added effectiveness and Reach in your target cable zone.
 This capability is great for advertisers wanting to reach traditional and new audiences.